rootsongjc/kubernetes-vagrant-centos-cluster/README.md

 cp conf/admin.kubeconfig ~/.kube/config
 ```

-We recommend you fellow this way.
+We recommend you follow this way.

 **VM**